kahvecikaan/socketProgrammingTest/README.md

 # socketProgrammingTest

-This program accomplishes the followings:
+This program accomplishes the followings (using UDP):

 1. The client reads a line of characters (data) from its keyboard and sends the data to the server.
 2. The server receives the data and converts the characters to uppercase.